MasterPackager/Windows-Application-Package-Manifest/README.md

 ### Configuration
  - Make it possible to configure your applications via the command line during installation
-     - That is needed so that enterprises no need to repackage the applciation
+     - That is needed so that enterprises do need to repackage the application

 ### Installation wizard
  - Do not build one.
 Have a simple as possible way to install and uninstall the app.